greshake/i3status-rust/README.md

 * `alsa-utils` For the volume block
 * `lm_sensors` For the temperature block
 * [`speedtest-cli`](https://github.com/sivel/speedtest-cli) For the speedtest block
-* `ttf-font-awesome` For the awesome icons.
-If you want to use the font icons on Arch, install ttf-font-awesome from the AUR.
+* Font Awesome, for `icons="awesome"`.
+Version 5 of the font is causing some issues (see [#130](https://github.com/greshake/i3status-rust/issues/130)), so for now we recommend version 4.
+If you have access to the AUR, check out [`ttf-font-awesome-4`](https://aur.archlinux.org/packages/ttf-font-awesome-4/).
 * `gperftools` For dev builds, needed to profile block performance and bottlenecks.
 * [`powerline-fonts`](https://www.archlinux.org/packages/community/i686/powerline-fonts/) For all themes using the powerline arrow char.
 Recommended.
 See [`powerline on GitHub`](https://github.com/powerline/powerline/tree/develop/font)